 -William Strunk Jr. & E.B.
 White, Elements of Style

 Elements of Style coined the autological phrase, “omit needless words”.
 However, it also teaches us to balance our desire for concision against the need to convey meaning.
 Think of your words as parts in an efficient information-conveying machine.
-The machine still needs to perform its original job, but every extra part adds weight.
+The machine still needs to perform its original job, but every extra part adds cost.

 My favorite pieces of concise writing come from Abraham Lincoln.
 For example, take the Gettysburg Address, wherein Lincoln summarizes the purpose and historical context of the American Civil War in just three short paragraphs.